MOSALAH-CODE/MOSALAH-CODE.github.io/README.md

 ## Features

-- Clean and professional design
+- Clean and modern design
-- Responsive layout for optimal viewing across devices
+- Responsive layout for optimal viewing on various devices
 - Projects section highlighting my featured projects
-- Skills section showcasing my technical skills
+- Skills section showcasing my technical expertise
-- About Me section providing an overview of my background and interests
+- About Me section providing insights into my background and interests
-- Contact section with a contact form for reaching out to me
+- Contact section with a contact form for getting in touch

 ## Technologies Used